 One study showed that kids actually develop self-regulation skills through homework.
 Homework involves motivating yourself, inhibiting distractions, sticktoitiveness, managing time, setting goals, self-reflecting on efforts, and delay of gratification (Ramdass & Zimmerman, 2011).

 Although homework is something that may more often be used to help kids boost self-regulation, it can be used with adults too.
-We can give ourselves “homework” assignments that require us to develop these same skills.
+We can give ourselves “homework” assignments that require us to develop these same life skills.
 For example, we might give ourselves the following homework assignments:

 By regularly working towards building new skills, we hone our ability to regulate our behavior and it gets easier to practice self-control.